 Additionally, while it can be better to file for divorce first, you do not want to rush to file paperwork at the expense of planning.
 The better prepared you are, the better your chances for negotiating terms to your advantage.
 It is prudent always to have a solid plan and consider all of your options before rushing to file paperwork.

 What Happens When You File for Divorce First?

 When you file for divorce first, you have more control over the process going forward.
 The following sections highlight some of the benefits that come with being ahead of the curve.

 You Get First Choice for Professional Help, Including Divorce Attorneys.

 If your marriage has deteriorated to the point where you’re considering a divorce, acting first allows you to have first choice of local attorneys.
 You can choose a divorce lawyer to fight for your rights and the best terms possible.
-Because an attorney can learn confidential information during a consultation, it’s a conflict of interest for an attorney to speak to you if your spouse has already consulted with them.
+Because an attorney can learn confidential information during a case evaluation, it’s a conflict of interest for an attorney to speak to you if your spouse has already consulted with them.

 Divorce can be one of life’s most stressful, emotionally draining experiences.
 It involves major decisions about your joint assets and debts, about who will stay in the family home, and probably most importantly about child custody arrangements, including visitation and support.
 Having the right attorney can make all the difference in the outcome.

 At Men’s & Fathers’ Rights Divorce Lawyers, our divorce and family law attorneys will be there for you.
 We will help you navigate all legal hurdles and provide guidance to avoid mistakes that will affect your future and that of your family.
 We will be at your side, fighting for your rights from the start and throughout the entire divorce process.